Parameter estimation with one- and two-time measurements on the emission field of the boundary time crystal: The model

 Here, $\mathcal{L}$ is the Liouvillian superoperator and we have defined the total angular momentum operators ${S}_\alpha=\frac{1}{2}\sum_{j=1}^N {\sigma}_\alpha^{(j)}$ ($\alpha=$x,y,z) with ${\sigma}^{(j)}_\alpha$ being the Pauli matrices associated with atom $j$ and ${S}_\pm={S}_\mathrm{x}\pm i{S}_\mathrm{y}$.
 An extension of Eq. (\ref{ME}) to include the effects of local spontaneous emissions from the atoms is introduced and analyzed in Sec. \ref{Sec_localdecay}.

-The model in Eq. (\ref{ME}) provides a tractable scenario where collective nonequilibrium phenomena emerge and can be resolved through the statistics of the emitted light \cite{Carmichael1980} or through continuous monitoring protocols \cite{Link2019,Cabot2023}.
-Eq. (\ref{ME}) preserves the total angular momentum of the ensemble, which makes the eigenstates of $S^2$ and $S_\mathrm{z}$ a convenient basis for the Hilbert space.
-Throughout the work, we consider initial conditions in the maximum total angular momentum sector, $S=N/2$, as e.g., with all atoms in the excited or in the ground state.
-In these conditions and for large system sizes, the system displays a crossover between two dynamical regimes separated around $\omega_\mathrm{c}=N\Gamma/2$ \cite{Carmichael1980}.
+The model in Eq. (\ref{ME}), also known as the boundary time crystal \cite{Iemini2018}, provides a tractable scenario where collective nonequilibrium phenomena emerge and can be resolved through the statistics of the emitted light \cite{Carmichael1980} or through continuous monitoring protocols \cite{Link2019,Cabot2023}.
+For large system sizes, the system displays a crossover between two dynamical regimes separated around $\omega_\mathrm{c}=N\Gamma/2$ \cite{Carmichael1980}.
 For $\omega<\omega_\mathrm{c}$, the system displays a fast overdamped relaxation to the stationary state.
 For $\omega>\omega_\mathrm{c}$, the system displays an oscillatory decay to the stationary state.
 The quality factor of these oscillations increases linearly with system size \cite{Carmichael1980,Buonaiuto2021}.
 In the thermodynamic limit, these oscillations become nondecaying resulting in the emergence of a time-crystal phase \cite{Iemini2018}, which is described by the mean-field equations of motion \cite{Carollo2022}.
 In turn, the crossover becomes a sharp nonequilibrium phase transition.
 We note that in order to properly analyze the thermodynamic limit one should rescale the decay rate with system size, i.e. $\Gamma\to \Gamma/N$ \cite{Iemini2018,Carollo2022}.
 In this work we focus on finite systems for which the above rescaling is not necessary.
 This also allows us to directly connect with experimental systems based on atom-cavity setups \cite{Norcia2016b,Muniz2020} or dense pencil-shaped atomic clouds \cite{Ferioli2023}.